Uberspace/lab/source/guide_mailman-3.rst

  ℹ Superuser created successfully.
  [isabell@stardust mailman-suite]$

-When the Django is configured, we need to rename the example site to match our needs:
+When Django is configured, we need to rename the example site to match our needs:

 ::